johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 * In this case however there is no need because the public key is already on your keyring.
 * It was put there when you were playing the part of Bob and you generated the key.
 * So you can skip this step.
-* Just remember that if someone sends you a public key then you will need to import it into your public keyring file by using the following command.
+* Just remember that if someone sends you a public key then you will need to import it into your public keyring file by using the following command:
-* `gpg --import publickeyfile.asc`
+* `gpg --import bob@gmail.com_pubkey.asc`
+* `bob@gmail.com_pubkey.asc` is the name of the file which contains bob's public key.